ShreejalBhattarai/MarkDown/README.md

 Hi, I'm Shreejal.
-I'm an Electrical Engineering and Computer Science student with a strong interest in embedded systems and deep learning.
-I'm particularly passionate about integrating vision-based models into edge platforms like NVIDIA's Jetson Nano or Jetson Orin.
+I'm an Electrical Engineering and Computer Science student with a strong interest in embedded systems, deep learning and RF applications.
+I'm particularly passionate about integrating vision-based models into edge platforms.
 I am very open to chat about hobby projects, politics and Cricket!

 ---